Herero and Nama genocide: Revolts

 In 1903, the Hereros saw an opportunity to revolt.
 At that time, there was a distant Khoisan tribe in the south called the Bondelzwarts, who resisted German demands to register their guns.
 The Bondelzwarts engaged in a firefight with the German authorities which led to three Germans killed and a fourth wounded.
-The situation deteriorated further, and the governor of the Herero colony, Major Theodor Leutwin, went south to take personal command, leaving almost no troops in the north.
+The situation deteriorated further, and the governor of the Herero colony, Major Theodor Leutwein, went south to take personal command, leaving almost no troops in the north.

 The Herero revolted in early 1904, killing between 123 and 150 German settlers, as well as seven Boers and three women, in what Nils Ole Oermann calls a "desperate surprise attack".

 The timing of their attack was carefully planned.
 After successfully asking a large Herero clan to surrender their weapons, Governor Leutwein was convinced that they and the rest of the native population were essentially pacified and so withdrew half of the German troops stationed in the colony.
 Led by Chief Samuel Maharero, the Herero surrounded Okahandja and cut railroad and telegraph links to Windhoek, the colonial capital.
 Maharero then issued a manifesto in which he forbade his troops to kill any Englishmen, Boers, uninvolved peoples, women and children in general, or German missionaries.
 The Herero revolts catalysed a separate revolt and attack on Fort Namutoni in the north of the country a few weeks later by the Ondonga.

 A Herero warrior interviewed by German authorities in 1895 had described his people's traditional way of dealing with suspected cattle rustlers, a treatment which, during the uprising, was regularly extended to German soldiers and civilians, "We came across a few Khoisan whom of course we killed.
 I myself helped to kill one of them.
 First we cut off his ears, saying, 'You will never hear Herero cattle lowing.'
 Then we cut off his nose, saying, 'Never again shall you smell Herero cattle.'
 And then we cut off his lips, saying, 'You shall never again taste Herero cattle.'
 And finally we cut his throat."